Sam-Bieberich/HPC-QC-Workflows/README.md

 Final TSP file.
 In the first part, networkx creates a random TSP map, then a circuit is composed using code from the Qiskit Textbook.
 To run the program, ensure that you have access to a backend that has enough qubits, as 14 is not available in the free, publicly available IBMQ resource on a real QC (as of July 2022), but it can be run also on a simulator.

+Note: Access to IBMQ resources with higher qubit counts was supplied by Oak Ridge National Lab National Center for Computational Sciences.

 ![TSP Circuit (1 of 3)](/Images/tsp-curcuit1.png)

 ![TSP NetworkX map](/Images/tsp-networkx.png)